hpcleuven/VscDocumentation/source/accounts/mfa_login.rst

    .. tab-item:: Windows
       :sync: win

-      We recommend to use :ref:`Pageant`.
+      We recommend using the :ref:`Windows OpenSSH agent <ssh agent windows>` for PowerShell or Command Prompt users, and :ref:`Pageant` otherwise.

    .. tab-item:: macOS
       :sync: mac